 Step 1: Online Marketing

 You might be surprised by the answer that I will give in a moment.
-But I wanted to start by telling you a story of one of my clients.
-A client called one day who was upset because one of his competitors had been “beating” him online and that they were getting 50% of their work from their website.
+But I wanted to start by telling you a story of one of my home inspector clients.
+A home inspector that I market for called one day and was upset because one of his competitors had been “beating” him online and that they were getting 50% of their work from their website.
 We had been doing some SEO for this client for about 6-8 months – so still a new client.
 So we delved into it a bit, and here is what we found out.

 The point of the story is that anyone can say whatever they want – and even believe it – but it doesn’t make it true.
 It’s easy to say you get 50% of your inspections from the internet if you are only doing 2 inspections a month.

 So that was a long way to say that no matter what other inspectors tell you, that no matter what the telemarketer says when he calls you, or whatever a marketing firm says – home inspection companies are NOT built on the internet alone.
-If it did for someone, than it is the exception and not the rule.
+If it did get built that way for

 But this does not make your internet presence any less important.
 But we need to know the difference between 1) lead generation, and 2) lead conversion.
 So what’s the difference?

 So let’s talk about lead conversion.
-So when someone gets handed 3 business cards, gets referred to 3 different home inspectors, or even does a search online and finds three inspectors, which one do they choose.
+So when someone gets handed 3 business cards, gets referred to 3 different home inspectors, or even does a search online and finds three inspectors, which one do they choose?
 Here is where lead conversion comes in.
-Your online presence either turns the person to the other inspector, or makes them call only you and to hire you.
+Your online presence either turns the person to the other

 The interesting thing is that a lot of inspectors say “My site has been there for years and I don’t notice a difference”.
 That is because with bad lead conversion you are losing clients without even knowing it – and they are going to your competitor.

 So now that we have that out of the way, let’s talk about 3 main parts of online marketing that you want to tackle as your primary media: